cherylli/chingu-soloproject-evaluation-app/docs/AIRTABLE.md

-For development purpose, 2 test airtable tables need to have the following fields
+For development purpose, 2 test airtable tables need to have the following soloProjectFields

 ### Solo project submission table